genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 * 2018-10-07: Created
 * 2018-12-14: Add a note on FreeBSD 12.0
 * 2019-01-19: Add "Separate Network Configuration" to "VNET Jails"
+* 2019-10-13: Update the procedure to run "freebsd-update upgrade" on jails